maprost/gox/README.md

 - docker (has to be installed on the system)
 - godep (has to be installed `go get github.com/tools/godep`)
 - golint (will be downloaded into a docker container and execute)
+- gocyclo (will be downloaded into a docker container and execute)

 ## Config
 ```go